Moving to Kirkcaldy, Scotland

 We asked people in Kirkcaldy if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Kirkcaldy, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Firstly, avoid comparing Scotland to England or suggesting that they are the same.
 Scots are proud of their unique culture and heritage.
 Don't make jokes about traditional Scottish items like kilts or haggis, as they are important parts of Scottish culture.
 Also, avoid mimicking the Scottish accent or using stereotypical phrases, as this can come off as disrespectful.
 It's also considered rude to interrupt someone while they're speaking, so always wait your turn in conversations.
 When it comes to tipping, it's customary to leave a 10-15% tip in restaurants, but it's not required in pubs or for taxi drivers.
 Lastly, remember that the legal drinking age in Scotland is 18, and it's strictly enforced.
 Don't try to buy alcohol if you're under 18, and don't buy it for someone who is.
-By following these guidelines, you can ensure a respectful and enjoyable visit to Kirkcaldy, Scotland," said one expat in Kirkcaldy.
+By following these guidelines, you can ensure a respectful and enjoyable visit to Kirkcaldy, Scotland," said one expat who made the move to Kirkcaldy.

 About the Author